zmkfirmware/zmk/docs/docs/bond-reset.md

 ---

 Known as a 'bond reset', a special key combination, that is not related to the user defined key map, which clears all wireless connection configurations.
+The keys must be held for 3 to 5 seconds after the device is reset.

 :::warning
 Currently, ZMK only supports a single BLE host.
 If you remove the keyboard from the host's bluetooth devices